SamCommit/AlgoTradingAssessment/README.md

 # Introduction

 This assessment consisted of two parts with two objectives.
 The initial objective was to implement a simple framework for a Limit Order Book (LOB).
 The second objective was to design and create a simple matching engine to match orders on the buy and sell side of the orderbook.
-To run the a full demonstration of the assessment.
-One can compile and run the *src\com\orderbook\Main.java* main method.
+To run the a full demonstration of the assessment, one can compile and run the *src\com\orderbook\Main.java* main method.
 To test the order book functionality one can compile and run the *src\com\orderbook\test\OrderBookTest.java* main method.
 Finally to test the matching engine functionality one can compile and run the *src\com\orderbook\test\MatchingEngineTest.java* main method.

 ## Project Structure